Skip to main content

 5. Treat the access token as a full-operator credential.
 Everyone who has it can do everything.
 Rotate it by changing the env var and restarting; there is no per-user revocation.

-A non-loopback bind with no access token is the single most dangerous misconfiguration: every /api/* route, including the ones that resolve provider keys into spawned runtimes, becomes reachable by anyone on the network.
-The boot-time SECURITY: warning is your signal that this has happened.
+A non-loopback bind with no access token is the single most dangerous misconfiguration: every /api/* route, including the ones that resolve provider keys into spawned runtimes, would be reachable by anyone on the network.
+That is why the server refuses to start, logging a SECURITY: refusing to start error and exiting with code 1.
+Only CLAWBOO_ALLOW_INSECURE=1 downgrades that to a loud boot warning and keeps serving; if you see that warning, you opted in and the hole is open.

 Design rationale and trade-offs

 The model optimizes for a frictionless single-user local install while keeping a clear, opt-in path to a locked-down exposed one.
-Loopback-by-default means a fresh install is never accidentally on the network.
+Loopback-by-default means a fresh install is never accidentally on the network, and the always-on same-origin guard means a malicious web page in your own browser cannot reach the loopback API either, so the zero-config install is safe against both the remote host and the drive-by browser attacker.
 A single shared token (rather than accounts) keeps the exposed-but-single-user case trivial to set up.
 Server-side device auth keeps key management out of the browser entirely, so any browser context connects.
 The vault is a pragmatic “raise the bar against the common threats without pretending to defeat a local attacker” choice, and it says so plainly.
 Redaction is a cheap, broad backstop layered behind a narrow structural guarantee (secrets only enter child env).
 The trade-offs are equally plain: there is no multi-user authorization, the token is all-or-nothing, and the vault cannot defend against a process running as you.
 Each is a conscious scope boundary, not an oversight.

 Boundaries and non-goals

 • Single-tenant today.
 There is no per-tenant isolation.
-The dormant tenant_id columns across the schema are a future seam; no per-tenant filtering or scoping is active in v0.2.0.
+The dormant tenant_id columns across the schema are a future seam; no per-tenant filtering or scoping is active in v0.3.1.

 • OpenClaw shared memory is registered globally.
 Because OpenClaw agents are cross-team, Clawboo registers the shared Memory MCP server for the OpenClaw runtime at global scope rather than per-run/per-team scope (the other four runtimes get per-run team scope).
 In a multi-tenant world that global registration would need narrowing; it is a documented multi-tenant deferral, not a leak in the single-tenant model Clawboo ships.